On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

 Note that the complexity of the decoding algorithm depends on the value of the search breadth.
-If search breadth is too small, then the algorithm has a high probability of early termination.
-On the other side, large search breadth significantly increases the computational complexity of the algorithm.
-We found that a good trade-off here is to run the search with relatively small $l$, for instance, $l = 8$.
-However, if all checked codewords are in the set $\mathcal{C}$, then we allow running the depth-first search for $\hat{l}$ additional children of the root of the graph $\mathcal{G}$.
+If the search breadth is too small, then the algorithm has a high probability of termination before reaching the correct codeword.
+On the other hand, a large search breadth significantly increases the running time of the algorithm.
+We found that a good trade-off here is to run the search with a relatively small $l$, for instance, $l = 8$.
+However, if all generated codewords are in the set $\mathcal{C}$, then we allow running the depth-first search for $\bar{l}$ additional children of the root of the tree $\mathcal{T}$.
 This operation is allowed to be run only $s$ times for the one launch of the decoder.
-If the algorithm is not able to find a codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$, for the given search breadth $l$ and the algorithm has already checked additional $\hat{l}$ children $s$ times, then decoding is terminated.
+If the algorithm is not able to find a codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$, for the given search breadth $l$ and the algorithm has already run the depth-first search for $\bar{l}$ additional children $s$ times, then decoding is terminated.
 This limitation is introduced to decrease the average computational complexity of the algorithm.
-Note that if the search for each child node of the root is run sequentially, one can stop the search procedure as soon as a codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$, that improves the metric of the current codeword is found.
+Note that if the search for each child node of the root runs sequentially, one can stop the search procedure as soon as a codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$, that improves the metric of the current best codeword is found.

-As mentioned before, this greedy algorithm can be implemented with complexity $\mathcal{O}(2^m\log{}2^m)$.
-Assume that one requires to evaluate all heuristic values \eqref{TreeHeuristic} for the children of the node with a vector $\mathbf{v}$ of length $n$.
-Recall that all shortening patterns that are used to define children nodes are described by the vectors of the first order RM code.
-It follows that \eqref{TreeHeuristic} for the children nodes can be evaluated using Fast Hadamard Transform (FHT) \cite{Green} that has complexity $\mathcal{O}(n\log{}n)$.